jg-rp/liquid/README.rst

   almost certainly produce a different error message.

 - The built-in ``date`` filter uses `dateutils <https://dateutil.readthedocs.io/en/stable/>`_ for parsing strings to ``datetime``\s, and ``strftime`` for formatting.
-There are likley to be some inconsistencies between this and the reference implementaion's equivalent parsing and formating of dates and times.
+There are likely to be some inconsistencies between this and the reference implementation's equivalent parsing and formatting of dates and times.

 Limitations